 Both you and your puppy may find the teething phase challenging.
-In this post, our Weldon Spring vets share some tips that may help to relieve your puppy's tooth pain and make the teething process as easy as possible.
+So, in this post, our Weldon Spring vets will share some tips that may help to relieve your puppy's tooth pain and make the teething process as easy as possible for both of you.

 Your Puppy's Teething Phase